Donaldttt/fuzzyy/README.md

 ## Requirements

-- Vim >= 9.0 (plugin is written in vim9scipt, Vim 9+ required, NeoVim not
+- Vim >= 9.0 (plugin is written in vim9scipt, Vim 9+ required, Neovim not
   supported)

 ### Suggested dependencies